 Wilmington Leaders Alliance - Morris James is a founding member of the WLA whose mission is to help shape the future of Wilmington by concentrating on four core areas: Economic Development, Leadership, Education and Safety.

 Access to Justice Commission - The Delaware Supreme Court appointed Partner Lewis H. Lazarus to co-chair its Access to Justice Commission.

 Office of the Child Advocate - Fourteen Morris James attorneys volunteer their time by providing legal representation for dependent, neglected, and abused children in civil Family Court proceedings and engaging in legislative advocacy for this agency charged with safeguarding the welfare of Delaware’s children.
 The Office of the Child Advocate has awarded its Service To Children Award to Morris James for their dedication and support.
-More than eleven of our attorneys have over 5 years of service and six attorneys have over 10 years of service.
+More than 11 of our attorneys have over five years of service and six attorneys have over 10 years of service.

 Combined Campaign for Justice - Morris James gives financial support to agencies that provide legal services to the poor, including donations to the Delaware State Bar Association, the Community Legal Aid Society, Inc., and the Combined Campaign for Justice.

 Delaware Volunteer Legal Services – Morris James attorneys and staff spend hundreds of hours each year assisting low income clients with problems in a variety of areas.
 Jill Spevack Di Sciullo currently serves on the Board of Directors.

 Community Legal Aid Society, Inc. - CLASI provides free legal services to qualifying individuals, and is committed to racial and ethnic fairness in the delivery of services.
 CLASI offices are located in Wilmington, Dover, and Georgetown.